qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/gdal/vectormiscellaneous.rst

 Export to PostgreSQL (available connections)
 --------------------------------------------
-Imports vector layers inside a PostgreSqL database on the basis of an available connection.
+Imports vector layers inside a PostgreSQL database on the basis of an available connection.
 The connection has to :ref:`be defined properly
 <vector_create_stored_connection>` beforehand.
 Be aware that the checkboxes 'Save Username'
 and 'Save Password' are activated.
 Then you can use the algorithm.